vivaria/edisonrul.ing/README.md

     *   This negates the activation of a card / effect, even in the Damage Step \[[REF1](https://www.pojo.biz/board/showthread.php?t=798093), [REF2](https://www.pojo.biz/board/showthread.php?t=763404), [REF3](https://www.pojo.biz/board/showthread.php?t=1233972)\].
         *   This includes Ignition-like Effect (ex: "Blaze Accelerator"), Quick-like Effects (ex: "Skull Lair"), and Trigger-like Effects (ex: "Blast with Chain").
     *   This effect CAN be activated if "Deck Devastation Virus" would destroy a face-up monster.
-    *   This effect CAN be activated if "Skull Lair's" effect is used when it is activated (played face-up).
+    *   This effect CAN be activated if "Skull Lair"'s effect is used when it is activated (played face-up).
-    *   This effect CAN negate "Royal Oppression's" effect if it would destroy a card on the field (ex: "Deep Sea Diva" / "Instant Fusion" / "Call of the Haunted").
+    *   This effect CAN negate "Royal Oppression"'s effect if it would destroy a card on the field (ex: "Deep Sea Diva" / "Instant Fusion" / "Call of the Haunted").
-    *   This effect CANNOT negate "Royal Oppression's" effect if it would negate a Contact Fusion / Synchro Summon / Special Summon (ex: "Chaos Sorcerer").
+    *   This effect CANNOT negate "Royal Oppression"'s effect if it would negate a Contact Fusion / Synchro Summon / Special Summon (ex: "Chaos Sorcerer").
     *   This effect CANNOT be activated when "Blaze Accelerator" is activated (played face-up).
     *   This effect CANNOT be activated if "Stardust Dragon" is destroyed by Battle, even if "Red Dragon Archfiend" activates its effect in Substep 5 - After Damage Calculation.
 *   The (2) optional Trigger Effect activates & resolves in the Graveyard.